Turza39/research-paper-rag-assessment/PULL_REQUEST_TEMPLATE.md

 </question>

 <instructions>
-Answer using ONLY the context.
-Include citations [Paper: X, Section: Y].
+Answer ONLY using the above context.
+Include citations in this format: [Paper: {paper_name}, Section: {section}].
-If uncertain, say so.
-Be concise.
+If information is not available, respond with "Not enough information."
 </instructions>
 ```